alamshafil/mempool/backend/README.md

 Edit `mempool-config.json` as needed.

 In particular, make sure:
-- the correct Bitcoin Core RPC credentials are specified in `CORE_RPC`
+- the correct Dogecoin Core RPC credentials are specified in `CORE_RPC`
 - the correct `BACKEND` is specified in `MEMPOOL`:
   - "electrum" if you're using [romanz/electrs](https://github.com/romanz/electrs) or [cculianu/Fulcrum](https://github.com/cculianu/Fulcrum)
   - "esplora" if you're using [Blockstream/electrs](https://github.com/Blockstream/electrs)